-- MUST involve domain subject matter experts (operational personnel, program managers, etc), functional data experts (database administrators, functional data manager, data modelers, etc.) and software developersapplication developers MUST NOT be left on their own to perform this function, - uses existing definitions from standard data element definitions, and - SHOULD NOT occur just for the sake of having one-the existence and ٠ use of business terms SHOULD be determined by consensus of a community of users.
+- ◆ MUST involve domain subject matter experts (operational personnel, program managers, etc), functional data experts (database administrators, functional data manager, data modelers, etc.) and software developers-application developers MUST NOT be left on their own to perform this function, - ◆ SHOULD use existing definitions of standard data element in the FXR whenever possible, and - ◆ SHOULD NOT occur just for the sake of having one-the existence and use of business terms SHOULD be determined by consensus of a community of users.
 When a business term is not apparent or does not exist, the ISO 11179-compliant name MAY be used as the XML component name instead.

 At a business level, the primary function of XML is to provide a metalanguage for rigorously specifying the syntax of information exchange.
 Since information exchange involves multiple parties (at a minimum one sender and one receiver), XML specifies agreements between parties within a community of interest for a particular domain of information.
 XML itself however does not require or provide a mechanism for defining semantics (precisely what is meant by a particular term), however to achieve interoperability, both the syntax and semantics must be explicitly defined.
-The process of selecting proper component names and reaching agreements on the definitions is primarily a business function of XML and MUST involve all stakeholders.
+The process of selecting proper component names and reaching agreements on the definitions is primarily a business function of XML and SHOULD involve representatives of all stakeholders.
 Frequently, application developers who are on the leading edge of technology will understand the benefits of and implement XML in IT systems before business personnel become involved.
 As a result, XML component names often are not useable by an entire community, seriously impeding interoperability.